 Seaside is pleasant to visit year-round.
 But if you’re looking for prime weather, travel in April or May, when temperatures are warm and before the summer busy season starts.
 In spring, the area buzzes with farmers’ markets, free concerts, and the South Walton Beaches Food & Wine Festival.
 While summer is hot and humid, there are plenty of options to help you cool off such as beach barbecues, Fourth of July celebrations, and the Emerald Coast Blue Marlin Classic.
 During the winter, experience over 200+ hiking trails, or unique gatherings like the 30A Songwriters Festival, or the Sandestin Gumbo Festival.

-What are the top things to do in Seaside?
+Top things to do in Seaside

 Seaside Farmers’ Market